marco-calautti/conan-cmake-vscode-template/README.md

 ## How to compile your project

 - You need at least a compiler (e.g., g++), cmake, conan2 (for resolving dependencies), and a build system, such as Ninja or make.
-On Windows, Visual Studio (not Code) acts as both a compiler and build system).
+On Windows, Visual Studio (not Code) acts as both a compiler and build system.

 - Clone the repository recursively with: